41 Books About Spain

 Shadow of a Bull by Maia Wojciechowska

-Manolo was three when his father — a great bullfighter — died.
+Manolo was three when his father, a great bullfighter, died.
 While many expect him to follow in his father’s footsteps, he doesn’t want to become a bullfighter.
 Will he go into the ring or follow his own path?
 Either way, he must be brave.
-Publisher recommended ages: 8-12 years.
+Recommended ages: 8-12 years.

 Adventures of Don Quixote by Argentina Palacios

 An installment in the Royal Diaries series, this is a fictionalized version of Isabel of Castilla’s life told in diary format.
-This is a story about her teenage life — keeping her brothers, both claiming the throne, happy while resisting the marriage suggestions.
-Publisher recommended ages: 9-12 years.
+This is a story about her teenage lifeโkeeping her brothers, both claiming the throne, happy while resisting their marriage suggestions.
+Recommended ages: 9-12 years.

-Bird With the Heart of a Mountain by Barbara Maríconda
+Bird With the Heart of a Mountain by Barbara Marรญconda

-Set during the Spanish Civil War, sixteen-year-old Drina wants to learn to dance Flamenco.
-Her mother forbids it — but her mother is also holding a secret, which sets Drina on a journey to find out who she is.
-Publisher recommended ages: 12-18 years.
+Set during the Spanish Civil War, 16-year-old Drina wants to learn to dance Flamenco.
+Her mother forbids it.
+But her mother is also holding a secret, which sets Drina on a journey to find out who she is.
+Recommended ages: 12-18 years.

 The Fountains of Silence by Ruta Sepetys

+This is a book where I could not stop turning the pages!
 In 1957 Madrid, tourism is booming.
 But the dark side of the country’s history still lurks.
 Daniel, a tourist, meets Ana, a local, whose family still holds on the pains of the Spanish Civil War.
-Publisher recommended ages: 12-17 years.
+I was really rooting for Daniel and Ana, but I was also so fascinated by the history here!
+Recommended ages: 12-17 years.